【Nigiri sushi: Nimono】

-What does Anago sushi taste like?
+What does Anago (Japanese conger) nigiri sushi taste like?

 One of the popular ingredients of Edomae sushi.
-Anago（Japanese conger） becomes fattier from the rainy season through the summer.
-Just boiled anago has a soft texture and melts in mouth.
-High quality fat leaves a fine aftertaste.
+Anago becomes fattier from the rainy season through the summer.
+Just boiled anago has a soft texture and melts in the mouth.
+High-quality fat leaves a fine aftertaste.
 Best eaten with salt or tsume（boiled sweet with soy sauce）.

 The navel (actually the anus) in the middle of the body serves as the border separating the head part (top) and tail part (bottom) of the eel.
 The fat is distributed better on the top.
 People used to say that since the bottom moves more it is tastier.
 Also often said, “the top should be served skin-up and the bottom should be served skin-down.”
 Skin-up means that the skin side is on top and the meaty side is on the rice.
 Skin-down means that the meaty side is facing up and the skin side is on the rice.
 Anago easily melts apart when it is boiled and if nitsume is applied here, it enters the part where it separates, so the appearance is not as appealing.
 But unless the crack is extremely obvious, both the top and bottom of the conger eel are often prepared skin-down in sushi.